 St Thomas University, a small private university in the Miami area, has a unique nursing program that includes many Hispanic students and faculty members.
 The nursing program at St. Thomas University is different because it offers a fully only Family Nurse Practitioner degree path, something that few Hispanic-serving institutions offer.
 This makes STU great for ambitious Hispanic nurses who want to advance into graduate nursing education, something that many Latino nurses and Latina nurses want to do.

-STU is a small Catholic university.
+STU is a small Catholic university in the Florida town of Miami Gardens.
 There is a large Catholic population in the Hispanic community and many prospective nurses from this background will feel right at home when they study at STU.
 Of course, students of all faiths are welcome at the university.
 STU’s nursing programs are accredited by CCNE, one of the most prestigious nursing accreditors.

 Hispanic Representation: 58%

 19. College of Mount Saint Vincent

 The College of Mount Saint Vincent has a one-of-a-kind nursing program with BSN and MSN degrees.
 Mount Saint Vincent is a private liberal arts school, and their nursing program is unique because it integrates a liberal arts approach into nursing education.
 Latino nurses and Latina nurses who want to get a well-rounded education in nursing school should consider applying to Mount Saint Vincent, as it is one of the few institutions to offer Hispanic nurses this opportunity.

 Mount Saint Vincent is known for its very low faculty-to-student ratio.
 It can be hard to find a nursing school in the New York City area that offers the same amount of personalized attention students can get at Mount Saint Vincent.
 This can help students from all backgrounds have a successful educational experience.
 Mount Saint Vincent’s nursing program is the most popular program at the College.